 Non-payment and the power of a construction lien

 Non-payment is an unfortunate part of working in the construction industry.
 Nearly every contractor, subcontractor, equipment lessor and supplier has experienced not being paid.
-A powerful collection tool to getting paid is a construction lien.
+A powerful collection tool in your arsenal to get paid is a construction lien.

 A construction lien, also known as a mechanic's lien, prevents a property from being sold, transferred, refinanced, or may even freeze project funds from the construction lender.